zentuit/unity3d-store/README.md

 #### Compatibility

 This WP8 plugin work on Unity 4.5.4 and above 4.x versions.

 For Unity 5 the plugin work with 5.0.1p1 patch release 1 version and above.

+To build for WP8 target you need to configure the assemblies with the new plugins setting panel introduce in the 5.0 version.

+For Assets/Plugins/soomla-wp-core.dll Check Editor platform only

+For Assets/Plugins/wp-store.dll Check Editor platform only

+For Assets/Plugins/WP8/soomla-wp-core.dll Check WP8Player platform only and select Assets/Plugins/soomla-wp-core.dll for the Placeholder

+For Assets/Plugins/WP8/wp-store.dll Check WP8Player platform only and select Assets/Plugins/wp-store.dll for the Placeholder

 #### IAP Test Mode